The Science of Neuroplasticity: Harnessing the Brain’s Ability to Adapt

 The science of neuroplasticity is crucial in learning and memory as it allows your brain to adapt and change throughout your life.

-By harnessing this ability, you can not only improve your own cognitive abilities but also empathise better with those around you.
+By harnessing this ability, you can not only improve your own but also empathise better with those around you.

 Neuroplasticity contributes to various aspects of learning and memory: